 All of those reasons above show how everyone needs to support feminism.

 I do not believe pageants like Miss Universe–they expect women to have all of these things: brain, beauty, attitude, hot body–then give them rewards for that?
 What a way to objectify women.
-Besides, Miss Universe’s franchise used to be owned by Donald Trump, the king of sexist.
-Also, there’s a side of Bad Feminist, which takes the form of “WHITE FEMINISM”.
+Besides, Miss Universe’s franchise used to be owned by Donald Trump, the king of sexism.
+Also, there’s a side of bad feminism, which takes the form of “WHITE FEMINISM”.
 White feminism only represents the struggle of one group –privileged Caucasian women– and refuses to comprehend the problems of women of color, especially black women.
 The struggle of White Feminism usually centers around #FreeTheNipple movement, which is about women showing of their breasts, just like what men do.
 I honestly agree with the idea of desexualizing women, but it’s just very irrelevant.
 Problems regarding women’s right are far beyond that spectrum.
 Another type of white feminism is insensitively asking Muslim women to not wear hijab because “hijab is oppressive”, when wearing a hijab is actually a contextual choice in a way.
 Selling a 70$ dollar (900.000 Rupiah) T-shirt that says “This is What a Feminist Looks Like” when the migrant women of color making the shirt in the factory are paid UNDER A DOLLAR PER HOUR, is another example of white feminism.